pabloivancich/microblogging-platform/README.md

 ## Next Steps

 ### Backfills
-After a user followed event.
+After a user follow event.
 Old user posts can be added to timeline.
-After a user unfollowed event.
+After a user unfollow event.
 Old user posts can be removed from timeline.

 ### Kubernetes
 Use Kubernetes as Orchestrator instead of Docker Compose, which is only recommended for development purposes.